norkator/pilkki-booster/README.md

 2. Run `Pilkki.py` with game open and tool string already in water.
     * Tool must be stable and not have fish biting worm.
 Otherwise matcher gets wrong points.

-2. Feature matcher detects fishing tool tip and adds offset.
+3. Feature matcher detects fishing tool tip and adds offset.
 ![tip](./images/detect_tool_tip.png)

-3. Handle part is detected which is used to be able to control pulling and random swings.
+4. Handle part is detected which is used to be able to control pulling and random swings.
 ![handle](./images/detect_tool_handle.png)

+5. Then `PyAutoGUI` is used to control mouse and pull fishes up automatically.

 Troubleshooting